LMS-Alfa/europe-gas/memory-bank/progress.md

 - Transformed tables into card-style layouts on mobile devices
 - Added glass morphism effects for modern UI elements
 - Optimized layouts by eliminating unnecessary padding and maximizing width
+- Implemented quarterly bonus calculation based on part entry dates
+- Created a system for tracking bonus payment status with updates
+- Added migration scripts for database schema updates
+- Enhanced BonusReports with quarterly filtering and status management

 ## Notes
 This document tracks the project's progress, what works, what's left to build, and known issues.
 It should be updated after each significant development milestone.